This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 After this point, you will have a Fiber-seq BAM file that is compatible with all the extraction commands in fibertools.

-Some users report reasonable success in applying the FIRE pipeline to ONT data.
-However, please note that FIRE models were not trained or validated for ONT data.
-With that said, we have developed a heuristic for FIRE that appears to work very well with ONT data.
+We have had good success in applying the FIRE pipeline to ONT data.
+However, this does require a heuristic in FIRE that must be enabled.
 To enable this add ont: true to your config.yaml file when setting up your FIRE run.

 Think of fibertools as the samtools of Fiber-seq data.
 A command line tool for creating, filtering, interacting, and extracting from Fiber-seq BAM files.